KnownStormChaser/master-weather-model-list/models/ensemble_models/regional/fr/pe-arome.md

 - **Overseas sibling:** A separate **PEAROME-OM** (Prévision d'Ensemble AROME Outre-Mer) covers France's overseas domains at 2.5 km native resolution and is documented under its own entry; this entry is the metropolitan EURW1S40 system only.
 - **Stretched/trapezoidal grid:** As with AROME France, the native grid is trapezoidal; GRIB files on the regular 0.025° lat–lon grid may contain missing values outside the effective domain, and the published 0.025° grid is interpolated from the finer 1.3 km native mesh.
 - **Access model differs from deterministic AROME:** PE-AROME is distributed through the WCS-based ensemble API with a 5-day rolling retention and per-member/per-field granularity, rather than the bulk GRIB "Paquets" packages and unauthenticated data.gouv.fr / AWS channels used for deterministic AROME.
 Users wanting whole-field or whole-member bulk pulls should plan around the single-field WCS access pattern.
+- **Forthcoming (cy49t1_op1; e-suite from autumn 2025, operational switch targeted for autumn 2026):** model-error representation to combine SPPT with random parameter perturbation (RPP; ~19 perturbed parameters); AROME-EDA to move to 3DEnVar+SDL.
+Subject to confirmation.

 ---

 ## Recent version history

-### 29 June 2022 (chaîne 2021-01)
-- **Control member added** (an AROME run): ensemble grew from 16 to 17 members
+- **cy48t1_op1 (operational mid-October 2024):** Ensemble enlarged from 17 to 26 members (16 → 25 perturbed).
+The driving AROME-EDA grew from 25 to 50 members and moved to the OOPS framework; deterministic AROME-France moved to 3DEnVar.
-- **Resolution aligned with AROME:** native mesh refined from 2.5 km to 1.3 km
+- **2022 (cy46t1-era upgrade):** Native resolution increased from 2.5 km to 1.3 km, matching deterministic AROME-France; ensemble reframed as 16 perturbed + control.
-- Significant changes in the PE-ARPEGE coupler (resolution, parameterization changes)
-- New convection and aeronautical diagnostics
+- **June 2022:** Added convective and aeronautical diagnostics to the distributed product.
-- All four cycles unified to a 51-hour forecast range

 ---